 - Click NEXT, NEXT, and Close to finish Create device Collection Wizard.

-WQL Query – SCCM Collection for Co-Managed Devices
+WQL Query – Create SCCM Collection for Co-Managed Devices

-Use the following WQL query to create an ConfigMgr dynamic device collection for Co-managed devices.
+Use the following WQL query to create a ConfigMgr dynamic device collection for Co-managed devices.

 NOTE! – Try the WQL query in a testing/staging environment before trying this in a production environment.